 Department of English News

-The English department offers a variety of courses in literature, language and writing.
-Our majors explore literature as an artistic medium from both theoretical and historical perspectives, in the process honing students' analytical and writing skills.
+The Department of English provides programs that transform students into engaged and informed citizens who enrich the vitality of their local and global communities.
+Our majors explore literature as an artistic medium from theoretical and historical perspectives.
+In the process, students hone their analytical and writing skills.

 Current English News